lingxiaoW/Paper-Notes/Odor source localization/Reinforcement Learning-based Methods/Learning to Rapidly Re-Contact the Lost Plume in Chemical Plume Tracing.md

   * In cVTF, multiple robots store their own instances, and learn from the stored instances
 * The RL algorithm is Q-learning (Not Deep Q network)

-## VTF Method
+## VTF and cVTF Methods
-* Reward: number of cycles that the robot detects plumes
+* Reward: length of period that the robot detects plumes
 * Approximate Q value using locally weighted average (LWA) method
 * Collect training data from real-world environment